ronaldbosma/blog/content/blog/validate-apim-policies-with-psrule/index.md

   - 'APIM.Policy.Conventions.Import'
 ```

-Setting `preferTargetInfo` to `true` will make sure that PSRule uses the `APIM.Policy` type for our policies.
+Setting `preferTargetInfo` to `true` ensures that PSRule uses the `APIM.Policy` type for our policies.
 The convention `APIM.Policy.Conventions.Import` is included to actually import the policies.

 ### Implement first rule: inbound section should start with base policy

-Now, if you would execute PSRule from the root folder using the following command, you'll get the message `WARNING: Could not find a matching rule.
+If you were to execute PSRule from the root folder using the following command, you'd receive the message `WARNING: Could not find a matching rule.
 Please check that Path, Name and Tag parameters are correct` because we haven't created any rules yet.

 ```powershell
 Invoke-PSRule -InputPath ".\src\" -Option ".\.ps-rule\ps-rule.yaml"
 ```

 Let's start with the first rule:

-_The inbound section should always start with a `base` policy to make sure important logic, like security checks, are applied first.
-This rule should apply to all scopes, except for the global scope and policy fragments._
+_The inbound section should always start with a `base` policy to ensure that critical logic, such as security checks, is applied first.
+This rule should apply to all scopes except for the global scope and policy fragments._

 Create a new file named `APIM.Policy.Rule.ps1` in the `.ps-rule` folder and add the following code: